Brauxo/AI_local_discord_assistant/README.md

 ### **Python**

 Make sure you have **Python 3.11+** installed on your system.
-You can download Python from the official website:
+You can download Python from the official website :

 - [Python Official Website](https://www.python.org/downloads/)

-Here is a [tutorial] that I recommend if you struggle to install Python
+Here is a [tutorial](https://realpython.com/installing-python/) that I recommend if you struggle to install Python

 #### To check if Python is already installed, open your terminal or command prompt and run: